 - November 2016: Lodge Stage 2 Resource Consent application.

-- Mid November to end December 2016: Stage 1 works stop with no works over Christmas lights event period.
+- Mid November to end December 2016: Break for Christmas lights.

 - February 2017: Detailed Design complete.

-- October 2017: Stage 1 construction on Collingwood St complete.
+- October 2017: Stage 1 construction on Franklin Rd and Collingwood St complete.

-To achieve the desired improvements we need to:
+To achieve the desired improvements to the road we need to:

 - Provide an urban streetscape that accommodates all road users while retaining natural heritage values.